martialblog/opentelemetry-workshop/day1/10_Instrumentation/30_logs.md

 # ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~ Logs

-OpenTelemetry does not define a bespoke API or SDK to create logs.
+OpenTelemetry does not define a API or SDK to create logs, only a data model.

-OpenTelemetry’s support for logs is designed to be compatible with what you already have.
+OpenTelemetry's support for logs is designed to be compatible with what you already have.

 The `Log Bridge API` can be used by logging library authors to integrade with OpenTelemetry.